-1. INTRODUCTION
+1. Introduction

-In this article, we construct Legendrian loops for several families of Legendrian links in the standard contact 3-sphere (\mathbb{S}^3, ξ{st}) and show that their monodromy action on their Legendrian contact DGA is of infinite order.
-These are the first examples of such a Floer-theoretic phenomenon.
-We provide consequences of these results, including the first examples of Legendrian links in (\mathbb{S}^3, ξ{st}) with a stabilized component that admit infinitely many Lagrangian fillings.
-To our knowledge, these are the first known examples of Legendrian links with infinitely many Lagrangian fillings which are not the rainbow closure of a positive braid.
-One of these Legendrian links has 2 components and, with its Lagrangian fillings being of genus 1, is arguably the smallest known Legendrian link, in terms of genus and components, with infinitely many Lagrangian fillings.
-Finally, we show how to Floer-theoretically detect the existence of infinitely many Lagrangian fillings for the max-tb Legendrian torus links (n, m), $n \geq 3, m \geq 6$ and (n, m) = (4, 4), (4, 5), by using the Legendrian DGA and, for any given genus $g \geq 2$, we construct Weinstein 4-manifolds homotopic to the 2-sphere whose wrapped Fukaya categories can distinguish infinitely many exact closed Lagrangian surfaces of that genus.
+In this article, we construct Legendrian loops for several families of Legendrian links in the standard contact 3-sphere ($\mathbb{S}^3, \xi{\mathrm{st}}$) and show that their monodromy action on their Legendrian contact DGA is of infinite order.
+These are the first examples of such a Floer-theoretic infinite order, in sharp contrast with the known finite order DGA action of all previously studied loops.
+We provide several new consequences of these results, including the first known examples of Legendrian links with infinitely many Lagrangian fillings which are not the rainbow closure of a positive braid1, and can be distinguished via Floer theory.2 These Lagrangian fillings are all smoothly isotopic, but their Hamiltonian isotopy classes are all distinct.
+One of these new Legendrian links has 2 components and, with its Lagrangian fillings being of genus 1, is arguably the smallest known Legendrian link to date, in terms of genus and components, with infinitely many Lagrangian fillings.
+In addition, for any given genus $g \geq 2$, we construct Weinstein 4-manifolds homotopic to the 2-sphere whose wrapped Fukaya categories can distinguish infinitely many (Hamiltonian isotopy classes of) exact closed Lagrangian surfaces of that genus, all in the same smooth type.
+Finally, we show how to Floer-theoretically detect the existence of infinitely many Lagrangian fillings for the Legendrian (n,m) torus links of maximal Thurston-Bennequin number ("max-tb"), with $n \geq 3, m \geq 6$ and (n,m) = (4,4), (4,5), and many other Legendrian links, by using the Legendrian DGA.3